 For theatre buffs and foodies: don’t miss the La Roche à Veillon theatre and restaurant, featuring top-notch shows and scrumptious traditional Québec cuisine.

-A simply phenomenal park: three activity areas reflecting the complex biodiversity of the Appalachians, three summits with breathtaking views, shuttle service for hikers and canoe-campers, and dogs are welcome.
+A simply phenomenal park: three activity areas reflecting the complex biodiversity of the Appalachians, three summits with breathtaking views.
 What’s more, the park offers special activities for dog owners and their four-legged friends.
 Isn’t that the cat’s meow?

 The park boasts 140 km (87 mi.) of trails: biking, hiking and cani-RAID (adventure courses with your dog).
 They’ve thought of everything.